New

 AQA

-Understanding 'Exposure'
+Understanding the poem 'Exposure'

 I can explain how Owen’s experiences shaped his attitudes towards war.